Air guide

 CADR Explained: Matching an Air Purifier to Your Room

-CADR is the one number that tells you how fast a purifier actually cleans air, and it is also the number marketing departments stretch.
-Here is what it measures, how to match it to your room, and why the coverage area on the box is usually optimistic.
+If you learn one air-purifier spec, make it CADR: it tells you how fast a purifier actually cleans the air, and it is the one number marketing departments love to stretch.
+Here is what it means, how to match it to the room you actually have, and why you can ignore the coverage area printed on the box.

 What CADR measures

-CADR combines two things that matter together: how well the filter captures particles and how much air the fan actually pushes through it.
-A great filter on a weak fan scores low.
-This is why CADR is more honest than a filter grade alone.
-It describes the whole machine in motion, not just the paper inside.
+What makes CADR worth trusting is that it measures two things at once: how well the filter traps particles and how much air the fan actually drives through it.
+Pair a brilliant filter with a weak fan and the score comes out low, exactly as it should.
+That is why CADR beats a filter grade on its own.
+It describes the whole machine running, not just the paper inside it.

 The AHAM Verifide program

-CADR comes from a standardized test method developed by the Association of Home Appliance Manufacturers, known as ANSI/AHAM AC-1.
-The purifier is run in a sealed test chamber, a measured amount of smoke, dust, or pollen is introduced, and instruments track how fast the particle count drops compared with natural settling.
-The difference is the credit the machine earns.
+So where does the number come from?
+A standardized test run by the Association of Home Appliance Manufacturers, named ANSI/AHAM AC-1.
+The purifier sits in a sealed chamber, a measured dose of smoke, dust, or pollen goes in, and instruments watch how fast the particle count falls compared with the air just settling on its own.
+Whatever the machine beats that natural drop by is the credit it earns.

-AHAM Verifide is the certification layer on top of that test.
-Participating products are tested and checked periodically against their claimed numbers, and a unit that passes can display the AHAM Verifide mark showing its CADR values and a suggested room size.
-The point of the program is that an independent body, not just the manufacturer, stands behind the figures.
+AHAM Verifide is the check sitting on top of that test.
+Products in the program get tested and then re-checked periodically against the numbers they claim, and a unit that holds up earns the AHAM Verifide mark listing its CADR and a suggested room size.
+The whole point, for you, is that someone other than the company selling the unit is standing behind the figures.

-This matters because a CADR number printed without that verification is a self reported claim.
-The EPA and ENERGY STAR note that ACH and CADR claims are not substantiated unless the product was tested to ANSI/AHAM AC-1 through a program that verifies products.
-When a number is backed by AHAM Verifide, you can check it yourself in their public directory.
+That matters, because a CADR figure printed without that check is just the maker's own word.
+The EPA and ENERGY STAR put it plainly: ACH and CADR claims are not substantiated unless the product was tested to ANSI/AHAM AC-1 through a program that verifies products.
+When a number is backed by AHAM Verifide, you do not have to take anyone's word, including ours.
+You can look the unit up yourself in AHAM's public directory.

 Air changes per hour (ACH)